selvam920/trina_grid/doc/features/export.md

 - Properly escapes fields containing commas, quotes, or newlines
 - Returns a String containing the CSV data
+- Can optionally exclude frozen rows from export
+- Supports custom separators (default is comma, but can be semicolon, tab, etc.)

 ## JSON Export